Permits and Applications

 Fees and Charges

-Associated costs with building permits and applications can be found in the building fees and charges document.
+The costs for building permits and applications are listed in the building fees and charges document.

-Building permit application fees are set by State Government regulations and are calculated as a percentage of the Estimated Value (EV) of the construction (inclusive of all labour, materials, fees and other costs necessary for the completion of works).
-This cost is also dependent on if the works are classified as Certified or Uncertified.
+Building permit fees are set by the State Government and are based on a percentage of the total cost of construction, which includes labour, materials, and other expenses.
+The fee also depends on whether the work is Certified or Uncertified.

-Any hard copy application that is submitted by mail or at the City's Administration Building, will now incur a $45 document scanning fee.
+If you submit a paper application by mail or at the City’s office, there will be a $45 scanning fee.

 Share this page